-2020 Edition
+2022 Edition

-This guide provides general information to investors intending to operate in Portugal on legal issued on which they may need advice.
+This guide provides general information to investors intending to operate in Portugal on legal issues on which they may need advice.

 It is not intended, and cannot be considered, as a comprehensive and detailed analysis of Portuguese law or, under any circumstances, as legal advice from Cuatrecasas.

-This guide was drafted on the basis of information available as of September 1, 2020.
+This guide was drafted on the basis of information available as of September 1, 2022.
+It contains a brief reference to several temporary measures approved by the Portuguese government in the context of the public health crisis caused by the COVID-19 pandemic.
 Cuatrecasas is under no obligation and assumes no responsibility to update this information.